GlacierMIP/GlacierMIP3/GlacierMIP3_protocol.md

 ## 7. Timeline <a id="section-7"></a>

-- 01 December 2021: submission deadline for results
+- 01 February 2022: submission deadline for results

 ---
 <a id="suppl-fig-1"></a>